cedadev/jasmin-workshop/exercises/ex00/README.md

 Now try a connection to `login-01.jasmin.ac.uk`, replacing `USERNAME` with the name of your training account:

+> [!IMPORTANT]
-> **_NOTE:_**  Don't forget the `-A` option for "agent forwarding".
+> Don't forget the `-A` option for "agent forwarding".
 This makes your key available to any onward connections you need to make, after connecting to the login node.

 ```bash
 ssh -A USERNAME@login-01.jasmin.ac.uk